laim0nas100/ConfigurableLexer/README.md

 - Break down break-able tokens.
 For example "10+10" could be interpreted as 1 literal or 3 separate tokens, if '+' symbol is assigned 'break' property.
 ### Using char listeners:
 - Comment parser (with ability to ignore them)
---Line
+- Line comments
---Multiline (with optional nesting)
+- Multiline comment (with optional nesting)
 - String parser
 - Position tracker